bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 For the hover pseudo-class, I use the shorthand for a box-shadow property.

-As you\'ve seen earlier, box-shadow adds one or more shadows to an element.
+As you&apos;ve seen earlier, box-shadow adds one or more shadows to an element.

 The horizontal offset is set to five pixels, the vertical offset is set